Strophox/tetro-tui/README.md

 ### Settings
 - Look of the game:
-  - Graphics (ASCII, Unicode).
+  - Graphics (Unicode, ASCII, 'Electronika 60').
-  - Coloring (Monochrome; full RGB Colors; 16 Colors (should work on all consoles)).
+  - Coloring (RGB Colors; 16 Colors (should work on all consoles), Monochrome).
 - Play of the game:
-  - Configurable controls.
+  - Configurable controls (resettable).
     <details>

     <summary> Default Game Controls </summary>